United Healthcare Medication-Assisted Treatment (MAT) Coverage in Tennessee

 Check Your Insurance Coverage

-Inpatient MAT Centers in Tennessee That Accept United Healthcare Insurance
+Inpatient MAT Clinic Covered by United Healthcare Insurance in TN

 Freeman Substance Abuse Recovery Center offers medication-assisted detox and residential inpatient services at 1615 Highway 96, Burns, TN 37029., open 24 hours a day.
 We accept UHC coverage for residential care to make treatment more accessible, and our main office is at 250 State St., Dickson, TN 37055.

-Outpatient MAT Centers in Tennessee That Accept United Healthcare Insurance
+Outpatient MAT Clinic Covered by United Healthcare Insurance in TN

 Freeman Addiction Recovery Center at 222 State St., Dickson, TN 37055, offers Partial Hospitalization Programs (PHPs), Intensive Outpatient Programs (IOPs), and general outpatient services from 8 a.m. to 9 p.m.
 Monday through Friday.
 With UHC PHP coverage and UHC IOP coverage, you can access medication-assisted treatment for substance use disorders in Tennessee.